Where and How to Keep a Mattress

 Step 7 First, make sure the temperature is correct.

 The mattress can get wet if the air inside the mattress bag or plastic wrapping stays too humid.
-This can lead to mould and damage to your mattress.
+Your mattress may get damaged and moldy as a result of this.

-You should keep your mattress in a cool, dry place.
+If you want to keep your mattress dry, it's best to keep it in a cool place.
 Keep these issues at bay by renting a climate-controlled storage space.

 Temperatures between 18 and 19 degrees Celsius are ideal for preserving the quality of your mattress.